 - Immigrant Data Summary

 During your U.S. embassy or consulate appointment, you should have received an immigrant data summary stapled to the front of your immigrant visa package.
 You can find your A-Number and DOS Case ID at the top of the immigrant data summary, as shown in the picture below.

 At the time of your interview at the U.S. embassy or consulate, the DOS interviewing officer should have given you a USCIS Immigrant Fee handout.
 This document provides instructions on how to pay the USCIS Immigrant Fee and includes your A-Number and DOS Case ID in the top right corner, as shown below.
 Please make a copy of your USCIS Immigrant Fee handout or write down your A-Number and DOS Case ID and store it in a safe place.
 If you did not receive an immigrant data summary or a USCIS Immigrant Fee handout with your visa packet, please contact the U.S. Embassy or Consulate that issued your visa to request a copy.

 You can also find your A-Number and DOS Case ID on the visa stamp (also called a visa foil) in your passport, as shown in the picture below.

-Your A-Number is identified as the Registration Number on your visa stamp.
-If your A-Number is fewer than nine digits, insert a zero after the “A” and before the first digit to create a nine-digit number.
+- Your A-Number is identified as the Registration Number on your visa stamp.
+If your A-Number is fewer than 9 digits, insert a zero after the “A” and before the first digit to create a 9-digit number.
 For example, “A12345678” would become “A012345678.”

 Making an Appointment with Your Local USCIS Office

-If you are still unable to find your A-Number, you can make an appointment to visit your local USCIS office.
-An immigration services officer can provide you with your A-Number.
-You can schedule this appointment by using our InfoPass online scheduler.
+If you are still unable to find your A-Number, you can schedule an InfoPass appointment to visit your local USCIS office, where an immigration services officer can provide you with your A-Number.